haven-protocol-org/havenwallet-backend/README.md

 ## hosting

-The backend consists of four components that need to be setup for it to work:
+The backend consists of three components that need to be setup for it to work:

  - MySql/Mariadb database - it stores user address (viewkey is not stored!), associated transactions, outputs, inputs and transaction import payments information.
- - Frontend - it is virtually same as that of MyMonero, except before mentioned differences.
-  It consists of HTML, CSS, and JavaScript.
  - Haven daemon - daemon must be running and fully sync, as this is where all transaction data is fetched from and used.
 Daemon also commits txs from the haven backend into the Haven network.